zhejilab/PolyaModelsHuman/README.md

 # PolyaModels

 This repository contains the necessary scripts to make predictions using **PolyaID** and **PolyaStrength**, convolutional neural network models that predict the classification and cleavage profile surrounding a putative polyA site and its strength, respectively.
 We developed PolyaID and PolyaStrength to identify putative polyA sites across the genome at nucleotide-resolution and then quantify the cis-regulatory and genomic context factors governing site usage.
+Because of the large size of the PolyaID and PolyaStrength models, we recommend downloading them as a ZIP file, as they will not be properly downloaded during repo cloning.

 Contact *zhe.ji (at) northwestern.edu* with any questions.